leehyu20/ViscoWave/README.md

 With the release of Version 3.0.0, the previous versions of ViscoWave have been archived.
 A detailed user manual is coming soon!

-Here are the some links that will get you started with ViscoWave Version 3.0.0!
+Here are some links that will get you started with ViscoWave Version 3.0.0!

 1. ViscoWave V3 Installer: **"[ViscoWave_V3_Installer.zip](ViscoWave_V3_Installer.zip)"**
 2. Portable R for Pre-Processing FWD Data: **“[Portable_R_for_VW.msi](https://www.dropbox.com/s/ehssdvv2u8vhylx/Portable_R_for_VW.msi?dl=0)”**